+Table 14.
+All backends bandwidth on Cirrus raw data.
+Fully striped configurations.

+Like ARCHER, higher stripe counts must be used to achieve any significant performance.
+Unstriped bandwidth over all core counts is within 400-900 MiB/s with no scaling observed.
+The striped MPI-IO and NetCDF cases scale well and peak at approximately 8000 MiB/s, 78% of the 10240 MiB/s theoretical maximum of the system.
+This is significantly closer to the rated maximum than the 50% achieved by ARCHER and is ascribed to the reduced file system contention resulting from the fewer simultaneous Cirrus users.

+The HDF5 backend does exhibit some scaling but does not approach the bandwidths of either MPI-IO or NetCDF.
+This is again attributed to the HDF5 performance bug seen on Lustre systems, described above.

+In contrast to ARCHER, virtually no scaling is observed within a single node, demonstrated by the low gradient for all configurations at 1-36 writers in Figure 15.
+Performance is seen to scale with node count, rather than core count, suggesting that a single writer is sufficient to saturate the bandwidth available to a node.

 COSMA Performance

 The GPFS file system employed by the DiRAC COSMA service does not facilitate user tuning like Lustre.
 GPFS settings are fixed at installation and cannot be adjusted at run time.
-We therefore ran a single set of benchmarks to determine the peak bandwidth of the system, presented in Figure 15.
+We therefore ran a single set of benchmarks to determine the peak bandwidth of the system, presented in Figure 16.
 NetCDF and HDF5 results were not gathered in this case, due to time constraints.
 We will investigate the performance of HDF5 and NetCDF on GPFS in a future update to this work but expect to see similar trends to that seen for ARCHER (although HDF5 performance may be improved on GPFS over Lustre because of the particular issues with Lustre described above).